These sourdough cheese scones are tender and cheesy with a hint of fresh chives. They're a great use for discard sourdough starter.

 Cold butter is cut into the flour.
 The pieces become coated in flour and as they bake and the water in the butter evaporates, the scones rise and becomes light and flaky.

-When the liquid is added add only what is needed to create a slightly sticky dough but shaggy dough.
+When the liquid is added add only what is needed to create a shaggy dough that just holds together when pressed.
 There will be some parts that are dryer than others.

-Adding in a fold can help achieve extra layers in the dough.
-I got the idea for this from Erin at the blog Cloudy Kitchen and it works so well.
+Adding in a few folds achieves extra layers in the dough.
 Lift up the bottom third of the dough and bring it into the middle.
 Bring down the top third of the dough and fold this over.
-Push or use a rolling pin to gently roll the rectangle out to flatten it, then cut into squares.
+Push or use a rolling pin to gently roll the rectangle out to flatten it, then repeat the folding.

 Step by step